llvm/circt/docs/Dialects/ESI/cosim.md

 # ESI cosimulation model

+**This cosim model has been temporarily set aside.** Instead, ESI is adopting a lower-level cosimulation BSP model exposing MMIO, host memory, and DRAM only.
+This makes it look like most PCIe platforms and thus enables more code reuse and easier debugging of those hardware platforms.

+Also, small pieces of this document are out of date.

+## Introduction

 Elastic Silicon Interfaces provides a feature called cosimulation.
 Cosim in general allows communication between the simulation and software.
 In the ESI case, it is typed and can be used to build an application and language